Giving Vision a Voice

 To achieve The Real Estate Council’s vision of a world-class and livable North Texas, TREC advocates for public policy issues that impact our industry and promote long-term economic growth and vitality throughout the region.
 Your support of our Public Policy Committee and Political Action Committee is critical to helping us amplify our voices, support candidates, and impact policy.

-Development Process Improvement
+Development Process Improvements

-Public Finance, Investment & Taxes
+Public Finance, Investments & Taxes

 TREC tracks state and local tax policy, including property tax, franchise tax, and sales price disclosure.
-A moderate, balanced and stable tax structure contributes to the positive business climate necessary for Texas to compete in a world economy.
+A moderate, balanced, and stable tax structure contributes to the positive business climate necessary for Texas to compete in a world economy.

-Reasonable Land Use Regulation
+Reasonable Land Use Regulations

 Mobility & Transportation

 Public education is important to TREC members, as strong schools are vital to a healthy business climate, sustainable development, and thriving neighborhoods.
-TREC supports strategies that improve student outcomes, track progress, and provide transparency and accountability as well as access to quality schools for all.
+TREC supports strategies that improve student outcomes, track progress, and provide transparency and accountability, as well as access to quality schools for all.